werpu/mona-dish/docs/Stream.md

 So nothing is returned... the items filter the number 2 upfront and then print out the remaining items.

-### Mapping and Flatmapping
+### Mapping and Flat Maps

 So what is this...
-To sum it quickly up mapping is the transformation of one element type into another flatmapping is, that you sometimes return a collection and want to streamlined it into your one dimensional stream.
+To sum it quickly up mapping is the transformation of one element type into another flatmapping is, that you sometimes return a collection and want to streamline it into your one dimensional stream.

-Thats the theory behind it.
+That's the theory behind it.
-Practially if you map one element to another, you use map if your the result of your mapping operation results in another stream and you want to map it into a one dimensional stream, use flatmap.
+Practically if you map one element to another, you use map to transform elements and then the result of your mapping operation results in another stream, and you want to map it into a one dimensional stream, use flatmap.

 ####Example`for map: